bitwarden/help/_articles/login-with-sso/saml-duo.md

 {% image sso/cheatsheets/saml-duo/duo-search.png Generic Service Provider %}

-Complete the following steps and configurations on the Application configuration screen, some of which you'll need to retrieve from the Bitwarden Business Portal:
+Complete the following steps and configurations on the Application configuration screen, some of which you'll need to retrieve from the Bitwarden Single Sign-On screen:

 {% image sso/cheatsheets/saml-duo/duo-appconfig.png Configuration Screen %}